Device to Cloud Getting Started Onboard Lwm2m Devices Step by step

 🎉🚀🙌🤩✨ CONGRATULATIONS

 You have completed the first step.
-Your LwM2M device has now been registered in both the device inventory and the LwM2M server, and you can proceed with the next step to configure your LwM2M device for D2C.
+Your LwM2M device has now been registered in both the device inventory and the LwM2M server, and you can proceed with the next step to configure your LwM2M device for Device to Cloud.

-## Configure LwM2M device for D2C --- ### D2C configuration parameters After successfully registering your LwM2M device in **D2C**, the next step is to configure your device so that it can communicate with the LwM2M server of **D2C**.
+After successfully registering your LwM2M device in Device to Cloud, the next step is to configure your device so that it can communicate with the LwM2M server of Device to Cloud.

 The way your device is configured depends on its manufacturer.
 Each manufacturer has its own approach to configuring the basic communication parameters of IoT devices.
 Some manufacturers provide additional smartphone apps available in the Google Play Store or Apple App Store, which allow IoT devices to be configured via NFC.
 Other manufacturers require a configuration file to be uploaded to the device via a serial interface.
 In the latter case, the format of the configuration file is manufacturer-specific.

-Regardless of the method you have to use, you will need to set the following D2C-specific parameters to connect to the LwM2M server.
+Regardless of the method you have to use, you will need to set the following Device to Cloud specific parameters to connect to the LwM2M server.

 Parameter nameParameter ValueDescription